hide27k/uwnet/hw1.md

 For the second assignment we'll be implementing two core building blocks to deep learning, convolutional layers and maxpooling layers.

-You'll have to copy over your answers from the previous assignment, `matrix.c`, `activations.c`, and `connected_layer.c`.

 ## 5. Convolutions ##

 In this homework we will implement convolutional layers using the `im2col` method.
 This technique is not optimal for every situation but it is a simple way to get very efficient convolutions both on CPU and GPU.
 One downside is that it can only process images one at a time, so we don't get any extra benefit from batch processing.
 That's fine though.
 Open up `convolutional_layer.c` and let's get started!